-Event Record Detail Parameter Description Description ID, This is the Screen ID.
+Event Record Detail Parameter Description ID, This is the Screen ID.
 DIP switches S1-3 through S1-8 on the eCNA Main CPU are used to configure the ID number.
 This number should correspond with the screen number.
 Record, This is the record version number.
 Device, This is the Network Device Type.
-12 = eCNA-5 Code, This is the event code number.
+12 = eCNA-10 Code, This is the event code number.
 Each event has a unique number.
 Code Name, This is the name of the event.
 This is text with a maximum of 8 characters.
 This is a 32 bit event flag.
 Bit 0 is the LSB.
-This is a decimal number in the range 0 to 2^{32} - 1 Event Flags, Bit 0 The flag bits can be used to organize events for reporting purposes.
-These bits represent either run time 'status' or event 'type' flags. = Status Flags.
-These flags are set depending on the status of the eCNA at the time of the event. = Type Flags.
+This is a decimal number in the range 0 to 2^{32} - 1 Event Flags, Bit 0 = Type Flags.
 These flags are set depending on the type of event.
 Sequence, This parameter is the Show sequence number.
 This number is incremented for each new show.
 This number is used to group all events for a particular show.
 This is a decimal number in the range of 0 to 9999.
 This number can be reset (cleared) by the client.
 Year, This parameter is the year value of the date stamp for the logged event.
 This is a two byte decimal number.
 Month, This parameter is the month value of the date stamp for the logged event.
-This is a decimal number in the range of 1 to 12.
+This is a decimal number in the range of 1 to 12 .
 Day, This parameter is the day value of the date stamp for the logged event.
 This is a decimal number in the range of 1 to 31.
 Hour, This parameter is the hour value of the time stamp for the logged event.
 This is a decimal number in the range of 0 to 23.
 Minutes, This parameter is the minutes value of the time stamp for the logged event.
 This is a decimal number in the range of 0 to 59.
 Seconds, This parameter is the seconds value of the time stamp for the logged event.
 This is a decimal number in the range of 0 to 59.
 Hundredths, This parameter is the hundredths of a second value of the time stamp for the logged event.
 This is a decimal number in the range of 0 to 99.
 Down Time, This is an accumulated time value that is the unscheduled show down time.
 This is a decimal number that represents the down time in seconds.
 Loop, Sync Loop Number.
 This is a decimal number in the range of 1 to 20.
 Program, Program Number.
 This is a decimal number in the range of 1 to 20.
 Status, This is the Show Status at the time of the event.
 0 = Ready to Run, 1 = Fault, 2 = Running, 3 = Intermission, 4 = Stopped Cue, This is the Cue Number at the time of the event.
 P1, Parameter 1 - Event specific data.
 P2, Parameter 2 - Event specific data.
 P3, Parameter 3 - Event specific data.
 P4, Parameter 4 - Event specific data.
 P5, Parameter 5 - Event specific data.
 P6, Parameter 6 - Event specific data.
 P7, Parameter 7 - Event specific data.
 P8, Parameter 8 - Event specific data.